4ida/island-insular/faq.md

 | License                                                    | Apache License 2.0                                | DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE                   | Apache License 2.0        |
 |                                                            |                                                   |                                                               |                           |

-All features of Island are preserved in Insular and will be synced upon [upstream] updates
+All features of $UPSTREAM_NAME are preserved in Insular and will be synced upon [upstream] updates

 Is Island compatible with my device?
 ---